Pan Fried Potatoes

 Peel potatoes, then rinse and lightly dry in a clean kitchen towel or paper towel.

 As for slices, you can absolutely slice these into 1/3-inch rounds, but keep in mind they will take longer to cook through!
-I highly recommend cutting them into a 1/2 inch small dice because it means more surface area to get golden and crispy, plus a quicker overall cook time.
+I highly recommend cutting them into a 1/2-inch small dice because it gives them more surface area to get golden and crispy, plus a quicker overall cook time.

 2. Cook Potatoes in Olive Oil and Butter

 Heat a large nonstick skillet over medium-high heat.
+Add the butter and olive oil, then stir together until Heat a large nonstick skillet over medium-high heat.
 Add in butter and olive oil and stir together to melt and sizzle.
 Add in potatoes and stir to coat each potato in the butter-oil mixture.
-Sprinkle with salt, black pepper and onion powder and stir again.
+Sprinkle with salt, black pepper, and onion powder and stir again.

 3. Keep Cooking Until Golden and Crisp